 Phone: (802) 860-2727

-Our IT help desk provides assistance connecting personal computers to the campus network and installing the College's anti-virus software.
+Our IT help desk provides assistance connecting personal computers to the campus network.
 If the student computer needs hardware repair, the student will be referred to his or her warranty service provider or a local vendor for service.

 Champlain College cannot guarantee full network resources for computers that do not meet the recommended specifications, including older Microsoft Windows computers as well as Macintosh or Linux computers.

-For incoming first year students, we only suggest you bring a basic laptop with wireless (Mac or PC, your choice).
+For incoming first year students, we suggest students bring only a basic laptop with wireless capability (Mac or PC, your choice).
 You will use this for email, doing more traditional homework like writing papers, and for research.
 It isn't necessary that you have the hardware for game production this first year.
-We have multiple labs for you to access the software and hardware you need to get started.
+We have multiple labs with high-end gaming computers for you to access the software and hardware you need to get started.

 However, if you decide you do want to have your own hardware we suggest the following:

 For the first year, you will find all your game development software needs met by using our development labs.
-However, you might want to have some basic word processing software for doing your traditional class work.
+All Champlain College students are given a Google account that includes access to Google Docs word processing software, however, you might want to have some basic word processing software for doing your traditional class work.
 If you decide to purchase software for your desktop, to save costs we suggest you buy educational versions.
 The limitations on educational licenses are that they are not upgradeable.
 We completely condemn the usage of "cracked" software on our campus.

 WHAT WE ARE USING:

-Although the College has considerable shared computer resources available on campus, a student owned personal computer will allow flexibility and convenience.
+Although the College has considerable shared computer resources available on campus, a student owned personal computer allows for flexibility and convenience.
 As the campus provides broad wireless access, a laptop computer is especially practical but the choice of laptop or desktop is largely a matter of a student's preference.

 Most of the majors in the ITS Division are computing intensive: